AuroraÕs Tale

 It was an attack the Porturegan machines were uniquely adapted for.
 They resembled low-slung beetles, with a smooth sloped hull that extended over their tracks.
 Whereas most other planets fielded a single massive cannon, the Porturegan warriors had two or more medium guns.
 The limited their penetrating power but they could fire twice as fast as any Ôwarrior of similar size and, uniquely, allowed them to fire in two directions at once.

-Another Arion Ôwarrior brewed up like the first and another careened into the ground, its engines destroyed, before the invaders found the Porturegans.
+Another Aurean Ôwarrior brewed up like the first and another careened into the ground, its engines destroyed, before the invaders found the Porturegans.
 Ot‡vio would have been proud of the record had his not been amongst the first Porturegan Ôwarriors to explode in the ensuing firestorm.

-The Porturegan force fields surprised the Arions as a volley that should have laid waste to half the attacking force merely caused it to jerk backwards Then a sharp eyed Comandante saw the unusual ÔpolesÕ sticking out of the front of each Porturegan vehicle and recognized the light sparking as a damaged force field shutting down.
+The Porturegan force fields surprised the Aureans as a volley that should have laid waste to half the attacking force merely caused it to jerk backwards Then a sharp eyed Comandante saw the unusual ÔpolesÕ sticking out of the front of each Porturegan vehicle and recognized the light sparking as a damaged force field shutting down.

-After that the Arions knew what to do.
+After that the Aureans knew what to do.
 They hadnÕt expected the force fields, but they were well trained and staggered their fire so the first volley would cripple the Porturegan shields and the second would tear through what remained to obliterate the vehicle.

 Then their attention was distracted yet again as Aurora, finished with the force that had attempted to delay her, ripped the rear most ÕWarrior apart with her bare hands and used the shattered hull to cripple two more.
 Rapidly shifting their targets yet again, only one ÕWarrior was able to train its cannon on her, and by then its crew was a thin veneer coating the inside of their vehicle.